eugenia-ponomarenko/DevOpsChernivtsi/Geocit/README.md

    ./front-end/config/index.js
    ```

+  So in step 6, I edited all the files from the src directory.

   5. Then, I found an unknown address in **application.properties** - 35.204.28.238, as you can see in below:

   ```